influxdata/docs-v2/content/influxdb/v2.2/write-data/replication.md

 ---
-title: Replicate data to a remote InfluxDB instance
+title: Replicate data to a remote InfluxDB instance (InfluxDB Edge Data Replication )
 weight: 106
 description: >
   Use InfluxDB Edge Data Replication to replicate the incoming data of select buckets to one or more buckets on a remote InfluxDB instance.